matteoshafer/base-project/README.md

 ## Project Description

-FrenFire is a gasless, viral social discovery app that brings the Tinder experience to Farcaster.
+FrenBase is a gasless, viral social discovery app that brings the Tinder experience to Farcaster.
 Users swipe through verified Farcaster profiles, match with mutual interests, and automatically mint unique 1/1 NFTs commemorating each connection—all without paying gas fees thanks to Base Paymaster.

-Built entirely on Base L2, FrenFire leverages smart wallets and account abstraction to create a frictionless onchain experience.
+Built entirely on Base L2, FrenBase leverages smart wallets and account abstraction to create a frictionless onchain experience.
 When users match, the app generates beautiful SVG NFTs fusing both profile pictures, posts celebratory frames to Farcaster, and tracks a leaderboard of top "fren-makers."
 The platform combines Base's low fees and fast finality with Farcaster's social graph to create engaging, viral mechanics that make onchain interactions simple and fun.

 **Key Innovation**: First gasless "Tinder for Farcaster" with automatic NFT minting, fully built on Base infrastructure.